Kejneafout/mudae-harem-downloader/README.md

 # Mudae Harem Downloader

-Mudae Harem Downloader is a tool for converting data from the Mudae game into a .zip file containing JSON data and character images.
+Mudae Harem Downloader is a tool for converting data from the Mudae game into a ZIP archive containing JSON data and character images.

+That archive can then be used with [Mudae Harem Viewer](https://github.com/Kejneafout/mudae-harem-viewer) to view your harem as if you typed the `$mm` command !

 ## Installation